The waterfall’s popularity is largely due to the ease with which it can be reached.

 - The Roan High Mountains at Carver Gap (40 miles) offers one of the best hikes on the Appalachian Trail in North Carolina.
 There’s a good 10 miles of hiking (5 in either direction from the parking lot) through high elevation meadows.

 - Tweetsie Railroad (30 miles) is a Wild West theme park that has an old steam train, as well as amusement rides, live shows, and the Deer Park Zoo.
-Tweetsie is in the tourist-friendly town of Blowing Rock, which is an attraction in and of itself.
+Tweetsie is near the tourist-friendly towns of Boone and Blowing Rock.

 - The Jonas Ridge Snow Tubing Park is one of the best places for snow tubing in North Carolina.
 It’s a family-friendly place with supplemental man-made snow, and it’s just 4.6 miles from Linville Falls.